MV Princess of the Stars: Disaster

 The Princess of the Stars left the port of Manila on June 20, 2008, en route to Cebu City.
 Although Typhoon Fengshen, locally known as Typhoon Frank, had made landfall at Samar Island earlier the same day, Princess of the Stars was permitted to sail because the vessel was large enough to stay afloat in the typhoon's periphery.
 However, Fengshen unexpectedly changed course later that day, placing the ferry in serious danger of being overwhelmed by the storm.

 At midday on June 21, the ferry sent out a distress signal; radio contact was lost at 12:30 PST (04:30 GMT).
 The mayor of San Fernando, Nanette Tansingco, sent a speedboat and confirmed that the ferry had a hole in the hull and was partially submerged, and that several bodies had been found nearby.
 Later reports revealed that the hole in the hull was actually the ship's bow thruster.

 The total number of people aboard was initially reported as 747 – 626 passengers and 121 crew (575 adults, 20 children, 31 infants and 121 officers and crew members).
 However, Sulpicio Lines announced that there had been 755 manifested passengers and 111 crew members, making a total of 866.
 It is possible that there were more passengers not recorded in the manifest.

 According to the last made official figures (final toll) there were 814 dead and missing and 56 known survivors, making a grand total of 870 people on board.

 According to an account given by four survivors, who managed to swim to nearby Sibuyan Island, Princess of the Stars had not malfunctioned (as had been previously reported), but ran into rough seas off the coast of Romblon.
 At 11:30 am, passengers were told to put on life jackets, and fifteen minutes later, the captain gave the order to abandon ship.
 The ship began to tilt around midday.
 The survivors witnessed many people jumping into the water, while some made it onto life rafts.
 Many of them were not wearing life jackets, and according to the four survivors, the crew were more concerned with saving themselves than with assisting the passengers.
-The ferry capsized at 1 pm in the afternoon.
+The ferry capsized at 1 pm.